MolecularFoundryCrucible/crucible-label-printer/README.md

 * wifi: `lbnl-open`
 * enable SSH with password

-Note, on ethernet at LBL IP address resolves to: `crucible-print-42.dhcp.lbl.gov`
+Note, on ethernet at LBL IP address resolves to: `crucible-print-42.dhcp.lbl.gov` or `crucible-print-42.dhcp.lbl.us`

-### First ssh login:
+### First ssh login (may have to log in twice):

-ssh lab@crucible-print-42.dhcp.lbl.gov
+ssh lab@crucible-print-42.dhcp.lbl.gov (try .us if it does not work)

 #### add ssh key: